-- (e) incorporating the provisions of the Rules for RBDG and audit and monitoring rights into contracts and/or agreements and KYC forms with each supplier; and - (f) considering ways to support and build capabilities of suppliers to ensure compliance with the Accredited Member's Policy and the Rules for RBDG. - policy and relevant regulations. - b) The Management establishes long term relationship with the suppliers by frequent meetings and by providing them the best quality products and services.
+- a) Al Etihad Gold maintains its KYC and due diligence process and updates it on a regular and as needed basis.
+We also review the client's due diligence process and from time to time assists them in ensuring that they are doing best practices and are complying with our policy and relevant regulations. - b) The Management establishes long term relationship with the suppliers by frequent meetings and by providing them the best quality products and services.
 The management makes sure that the needs of the customers are met in the higesht ethical and moral standards.
 Also, the company does not accept ocassional clients or those who has only 1 transction. - c) As part of the KYC Requirements the clients must undertake that they received, review and will comply with the provisions of AEG Policy and EBC Rules. - d) The clients/potential client must undertake that they will review and comply with the provisions of our policy and the EBC Rules prior to onboarding. - e) The clients/potential client must undertake that they will review and comply with the provisions of our policy and the EBC Rules.
 If the customer refuses, the account will not be opened. - f) The Compliance Officer offers assistance in verifying potential suppliers of counterparties.
 During the client onboarding, the Compliance Officer discusses the Supply Chain policy and the EBC Rules which is incorporated in the application forms.